jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 # Revisiting the Debt Metaphor

-> You keep using that word.
-I don't think it means what you think it means.—Iñigo Montoya in "The Princess Bride"
+> *You keep using that word.
+I don't think it means what you think it means.*—Iñigo Montoya in *"The Princess Bride"*

 The term "Technical Debt", coined some thirty years ago by Ward Cunningham, has undergone what Martin Fowler calls [semantic diffusion](https://martinfowler.com/bliki/SemanticDiffusion.html) (Fowler, 2006), where a term's